imixs/imixs-workflow/src/site/markdown/administration.md

 	$ mvn clean install

-The artifact '_imixs-worklfow.war_' can be deployed on a Jakarta EE Application server.
+The artifact '_imixs-workflow.war_' can be deployed on a Jakarta EE Application server.

 ### Docker